"Upon reflection, the process of finally learning to code taught me one important thing: I was often my own biggest blocker."

 Most of the stories I told myself were myths.
 Specifically, these 7 myths of learning to code prevented me from thinking coding was accessible.
 But it was really right there at my fingertips.
 Whether I was wrapped up in finding the perfect idea, or in identifying the perfect stack to learn, I was always doing those things instead of actually making process.
 In an age where education is cheaper and more accessible than ever, all I needed to do was start.

 Thankfully, I finally wrapped my head around this last year.
-I didn’t do anything revolutionary: I picked up a Udemy course, picked a project to build, and started tracking whether I was making progress every single day.
+I didn’t do anything revolutionary: I picked up a Udemy course (one that I would now definitely recommend!), picked a project to build, and started tracking whether I was making progress every single day.

 8 months → 1 month → 24 hours

 Before you can launch a product, you need to build a product.
 And before you can build a product, you’ll need to learn how to build a product.

 Learning to code from scratch isn’t as difficult as many make it out to be, but I don’t want to give the false impression that it’s “easy” either.
 Taking on any skill or industry takes a significant amount of dedication and programming is no different.
 However, it is beneficial to know that similar to other skill acquisition, learning to code accelerates with continuous effort.

 For example, this was a brief overview of my timeline:

 - Eight months learning to code and launching my first project